Best Hawaii Beaches for Teenagers (Ages 13-17)

 Queen's Bath, North Shore Kauai

 Queen's Bath is a natural tide pool formation carved into the lava rock.
-The hike down is steep and can be slippery, and the area can be dangerous in winter with high surf - only go in calm summer conditions.
-But on a good day, it is one of the most unique swimming experiences in Hawaii.
+The hike down is steep and can be slippery, and the area can be deadly in winter with high surf.
+People have died here.
+Only go in calm summer conditions, and even then check the wave forecast that morning.
+On a good day, it is one of the most unique swimming experiences in Hawaii.
 Teens love the dramatic setting and the Instagram-worthy natural pool.
 Check conditions before you go, wear proper footwear, and always respect the ocean here.
 Have them stash their phone in a waterproof phone pouch for the hike down.

 Polihale State Park, West Side

-Polihale is the end of the road - literally.
-This 17-mile stretch of remote beach backed by the Na Pali cliffs feels like another world.
+Polihale is the end of the road.
+Literally.
+This stretch of remote beach backed by the Na Pali cliffs feels like another world.
 Getting there requires a dirt road that can be rough, so check conditions.
-The swimming can be dangerous due to currents, but the sheer beauty and isolation make it a powerful experience for teenagers.
+Rental car insurance won't cover that road, by the way.
+Swimming can be dangerous due to currents, but the sheer beauty and isolation make it a powerful experience for teenagers.
 Watch the sunset here and your teen might actually say thank you.
 Bring everything you need including water, food, and a portable hammock to string up between the posts and soak in the view.

 Beach Gear Teens Actually Want

-Forget the kiddie gear - teenagers want cool, functional equipment.
+Forget the kiddie gear.
+Teenagers want cool, functional equipment.
 An action camera for filming surf sessions.
 A waterproof speaker for the beach setup.
-Quick-drying towels that do not take up their entire bag.
+Quick-drying towels that don't take up their entire bag.
 Polarized sunglasses that actually look good.
-A reef-safe sunscreen that does not leave a white cast - because yes, they care about that.
+A reef-safe sunscreen that doesn't leave a white cast, because yes, they care about that.
+(And reef-safe is the law in Hawaii now, no exceptions.)
 And a portable charger so their phone stays alive for all the photos and videos they are going to take.
-Gear up right and your teen will actually look forward to beach days instead of treating them like a chore.

 Letting Go at the Beach

 The hardest part of beach days with teenagers is stepping back.
 They want to paddle out farther, jump from higher, explore on their own.
 Our job is to pick beaches with appropriate conditions, make sure they understand ocean safety, and then give them the space to have their own adventures.
-Some of my best parenting moments in Hawaii have been watching from the shore as my teenager caught a wave, jumped off a rock, or snorkeled out to see a turtle - and came back with the biggest smile.
+Some of my best parenting moments in Hawaii have been watching from the shore as one of the kids caught a wave, jumped off a rock, or snorkeled out to see a turtle - and came back with the biggest smile.
 Those are the moments that make these trips matter.